plonkabartosz/BlendshapePerFrame/README.md

 1. **Using the script editor:**
    - Open Maya’s Script Editor,
    - Load the script, by using `File -> Open Script…`,
-   - Execute the `createBlendshapeGUI()` command, to launch the script GUI.
+   - Execute the `createBlendshapeGUI()` command,
+   - GUI will appear where you can specify:
+     - **Animated/Simulated mesh:** Select a mesh that is animated/simulated,
+     - **Base mesh:** Select a mesh that has no animation and where blenshapes will be created,
+   - Confirm your settings and press `Create Blendshapes` to automatically create the blendshape animation.

 2. **Using the shelf button:**
    - If you have used `AddToShelf.mel`, simply click the corresponding shelf button,